Horror Writing in Houston, Texas

 -

-Yes—what’s left of Addicks, Texas, lies under Addicks Reservoir.
+Yes.
+What’s left of Addicks, Texas, lies under Addicks Reservoir.
 The town was abandoned and submerged after repeated floods.
 Some say tombstones and ghost stories rise during droughts.

 -